radekstepan/therascript/README.md

 *   **AI-Powered Chat Analysis:**
     *   Interact with an AI (powered by local LLMs via Ollama) to ask questions about specific session transcripts.
     *   Engage in standalone AI chat sessions not tied to a specific therapy session.
+    *   **Message Templates:** Save useful prompts as templates for quick reuse.
+*   **Multi-Session Analysis:** Select multiple sessions and run a single high-level query across all of them.
+The system performs a MapReduce-style analysis to generate a synthesized answer.
 *   **Full-Text Search:** Search across all chat messages and transcript paragraphs to quickly find relevant information using Elasticsearch.
 *   **LLM Management:**
     *   View locally available Ollama models.